Estimated reading time: 11 minutes

 The Lasting Impact on Chocolate Chip Cookies Worldwide

-Today, Toll House and its recipe are known worldwide.
-The chocolate chip cookie is loved globally.
+Today, people worldwide know Toll House and its recipe.
+People around the globe love chocolate chip cookies.
 It has become an iconic American dessert, inspiring new cookie creations.

 Key Influence of Toll House Cookies | Impact |